Stevie Nicks On TikTok, Tom Petty And Claiming What's Yours

 Oh, you mean the TikTok guy?

 The TikTok guy.
-You have to understand, I'm not on TikTok, I'm not on Instagram, I'm not on Facebook, I don't have a computer.
-But I have to call him and tell him thank you so much, because you know what you did?
-You brought this music back to the world, all by yourself.
+You have to understand: I'm not on TikTok, I'm not on Instagram, I'm not on Facebook, I don't have a computer.
+But I have to call him and tell him, "Thank you so much, because you know what you did?
+You brought this music back to the world, all by yourself."